Altoros/altoros.github.com/_posts/2013-02-15-environment-variables-in-rails.markdown

 Then reboot shell and start Rails application.
 You will see that application is configured correctly.
 You enjoy it and going to deploy application to the production on the VPS or VDS the same way and everything will be work there... before first reboot.
 Why `ENV['FOG_DIRECTORY']` is `nil` after server reboot?
 The answer is simple - [nginx](http://nginx.org/) or another web server (I don't know which one you use, but I prefer using **nginx**) starts before evaluating `~/.bashrc` and even `/etc/environment`.

-If you use [assets_sync](https://github.com/rumblelabs/asset_sync) to upload your assets to the **cloud** you can have this error during deployment with capistrano](https://github.com/capistrano/capistrano):
+If you use [assets_sync](https://github.com/rumblelabs/asset_sync) to upload your assets to the **cloud** you can have this error during deployment with [capistrano](https://github.com/capistrano/capistrano):

-{% highlight ruby %}
     AssetSync: using default configuration from built-in initializer rake aborted!
     Fog provider can't be blank, Fog directory can't be blank

     Tasks: TOP => assets:precompile:nondigest
     (See full trace by running task with --trace)
-{% endhighlight %}

 So we have to looking for another way how to define these variables.